yogsototh/yblog/Scratch/fr/blog/Holy-Haskell-Starter.md

 blogimage("coconut.jpg","Coconut and Swallow")

-The task seem relatively easy, but we'll see there will be some complexity hidden.
+The task seems relatively easy, but we'll see there will be some complexity hidden.
 Make a request on `https://api.github.com/search/users?q=<email>`.
 Parse the JSON and get the `login` field of the first item.